Can You See the Pleiades Tonight? Learn How to See the M45 Star Cluster

 When are the Pleiades visible?

-In the Northern Hemisphere, it’s best to look for it in January and February.
-In the Southern Hemisphere, the cluster is best seen from December to March.
+In the Northern Hemisphere, it’s best placed from approximately October to February.
+In the Southern Hemisphere, look from about November to March.

 Can you see the Pleiades with the naked eye?